 The objective of this game is to provide an introduction of pediatric topics to MSF medical staff (primarily doctors and nurses) who regularly interact with children in infants in the field.
 In the game, Leo (one of MSF's physicians), will visit several countries to learn more about various diseases and to resolve specific case studies presented in each country.

 Play with different puzzles and discover environmental facts in Europe.
+For each puzzle you will find several difficulties as well as assets to solve the puzzles.

 Malaria & Nutrition board game